Proper Fraction And Improper Fraction

 • 20/10 (twenty-tenths)

 Notice that in these examples, the numerator is either equal to or larger than the denominator.
-10/5, for instance, represents two whole units (because 10 divided by 5 equals 2).
+That said, 10/5, for instance, represents two whole units (because 10 divided by 5 equals 2).
 12/12 represents one whole unit.

 Mixed Numbers: Combining Whole and Fractional Parts